rhewett/academic-kickstart/content/authors/josephweissman/_index.md

 ---
 # Display name
-name: ThaoVy Nguyen
+name: Joe Weissman

 # Username (this should match the folder name)
 authors:
-- thaovynguyen
+- josephweissman

 # Is this the primary user of the site?
 superuser: false